ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 ```

 Performs contextual validation of the given block, committing it to the state
 if successful.
-Returns `Response::Added(BlockHeaderHash)` with the hash of
+Returns `Response::Added(block::Hash)` with the hash of
 the newly committed block or an error.

 ### `Request::CommitFinalizedBlock`